emqx/emqx-docs/en_US/messaging/mqtt-delayed-publish.md

    mqttx sub -t t/1 -v
    ```

-2. Open a new window in terminal for the client as publisher.
+2. Open a new window in the terminal for the client as publisher.
 Use the following command to send a delayed message.
 The subscriber will receive the message after 5 seconds.

    ```bash
    mqttx pub -t "\$delayed/5/t/1" -m "Hello Delayed msg"